 Criteria JORC Code Explanation Commentary Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
 The use of twinned holes.
 Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
 Discuss any adjustment to assay data.
 The results have been reviewed and checked by alternative company personnel.
 LEFA 050 twinned historical drill hole LFA182 drilled by Cyprus Gold Australia Limited in 1996.
 Capture of field logging is electronic using Toughbook hardware and Logchief software.
-Logged data is then exported as an excel spreadsheet to the Companys external database managers which will be loaded to the Company's DATASHED data base and validation checks completed to ensure data accuracy.
+Logged data is then exported as an excel spreadsheet to the Companys external database managers which will be loaded to the Company's DATASHED database and validation checks completed to ensure data accuracy.
 Assay files are received electronically from the laboratory by the Managing Director and filed to the companys server, and provided to the external database manager.
 There has been no adjustment to the assay data.
-The primary Au field reported by the laboratory is the value used for plotting, interrogating and Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
+The primary Au field reported by the laboratory is the value used for plotting, interrogating and reporting.
+Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
 Specification of the grid system used.
-Quality and adequacy of topographic control. reporting.
+Quality and adequacy of topographic control.
 Drill hole positions were surveyed using a hand-held Garmin GPS with a horizontal (Easting Northing) accuracy of +-5m.
 Drill location is set up by the supervising geologist.
 No downhole surveys completed.
 Grid System - MGA94 Zone 51.
 Topographic elevation captured by using reading from Garmin hand held GPS with an accuracy of+-10m and considered suitable for the flat terrain.
 Data spacing and distribution Data spacing for reporting of Exploration Results.
 Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
-Whether sample compositing has been applied. centres at the Zanex Prospect on existing sections.
+Whether sample compositing has been applied.
+Hole spacing at nominal 80m or 160m centres on new east west orientated drill lines with line spacing's varying from 160m to 320m.
+Infill drilling (4 holes) to 40m centres at the Zanex Prospect on existing sections.
 AC samples composite range 2-4m but generally 4m.
-No assay compositing has Orientation of dat in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
-If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material. be en applied.
+No assay compositing has Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
+If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
 The East West orientated drill traverses considered effective to evaluate the northerly-north westerly trending geology and interpreted regional Woolibar Fault which has been interpreted from aeromagnetic and gravity data.
 Drill holes are reconnaissance and are orientated appropriately to ensure unbiased sampling of the geological trends The AC drilling is reconnaissance in nature, being wide spaced and the orientation of the deformed rocks intersected is yet to be confirmed.
-Sample security • The measures taken to ensure sample security.
+Sample security The measures taken to ensure sample security.
 Individual composite samples were bagged in polyweave bags, collected and personally delivered to the Bureau Veritas Laboratory in Kalgoorlie by the Field Supervisor.
 Samples were sorted and checked for inconsistencies against submission sheet by Bureau Veritas staff at the Kalgoorlie laboratory.
 Bureau Veritas check the samples received against the LEX submission form to notify